-8 Experiential Gift Ideas in NYC for The Person Who Has It All
+8 Experience Gift Ideas in NYC for The Person Who Has It All

 Forget about the fancy gadgets and patterned socks (you gave those as gifts last Christmas!).
 This year, why not surprise your family member or friend with something they'll remember for years to come?
-These 8 adventurous, one-of-a-kind NYC experiences will never go out of style.
+These 8 adventurous, one-of-a-kind NYC experience gifts will never go out of style.

 A Helicopter Flight Over the City

 Every New Yorker knows the feeling of gazing up at Manhattan’s looming skyscrapers, but few can say they’ve ever looked down at the city from above.
-A flight over Manhattan with Liberty Helicopter Tours affords what few other tours can: a bird’s-eye view of the Big Apple’s sprawling cityscape.
-Soar past the Empire State Building, One World Trade Center, the Chrysler Building, and more as you make your way up the Hudson River, before looping back down to end with a spin around the iconic Statue of Liberty.
+A helicopter flight over Manhattan affords what few other tours can: a bird’s-eye view of the Big Apple’s sprawling cityscape.
+Soar past the Empire State Building, One World Trade Center, the Chrysler Building, and more as you make your way up the Hudson River before looping back down to end with a spin around the iconic Statue of Liberty.

 Dinner at Eleven Madison Park

 It comes as no surprise that the three-Michelin-starred Eleven Madison Park nailed the top spot on 2017’s World’s 50 Best Restaurants.
 The soaring Art Deco space inside the Metropolitan Life North Building recently emerged from a months-long renovation—think hanging pendant lights, double-height ceilings, white tablecloths, bespoke glassware, and a revolving entrance door that is as New York as New York gets.
-But it’s the 11-course tasting menu that’s the real star: think variations on foie gras, carrot tartare, sea urchin, and signatures (roast duck; black-and-white cookies) courtesy of chef/co-owner Daniel Humm.
-At $295 per person, the dinner will cost you, but who can really put a price on dining at the best restaurant in the world?
+But it’s the eight-to-ten-course seasonal tasting menu that’s the real star courtesy of chef/co-owner Daniel Humm.
+At $335 per person, the dinner will cost you, but who can really put a price on dining at the best restaurant in the world?

 Spa Treatment at Aire Ancient Baths